 Internet Explorer just can’t get no respect.
 The browser that every web developer loves to hate really doesn’t deserve that hate anymore.
-IE 10 bests the competition in quite a few benchmark tests and offers support for HTML5 and other web standards.
+IE 10 bests the competition in quite a few benchmark tests and offers support for HTML5

 Still, hating on IE is well ingrained in web developer culture, ingrained enough that even Microsoft has developed a sense of humor about it.
 The company has released another video for its ongoing The Browser You Loved to Hate promotional campaign, this time showcasing something Webmonkey is very familiar with — the IE troll.
 In fact, Webmonkey is so familiar with the IE troll that the site is featured in the video.